Azure/AppService/_posts/2021-05-07-codeless-monitoring-for-java-node.md

 ---
-title: "Codeless Monitoring for Java and Node.js on App Service (Preview)"
+title: "Auto-instrumentation Monitoring for Java and Node.js on App Service (Preview)"
-author_name: "Jason Freeberg"
+author_name: "Jason Freeberg and Julia Goloshubina"
 toc: true
 toc_sticky: true
 ---

-We are happy to share that Application Insights monitoring is now available for Java and Node.js apps on App Service for both Windows and Linux!
+We are happy to share that Azure Monitor Application Insights monitoring is now available for Java and Node.js apps on App Service for both Windows and Linux!
 To try it out, create a new Web App from the Portal and click the **Monitoring** tab to enable App Insights.
 If you already have a Java or Node.js app on App Service, then go to **Application Insights** on the web app menu to turn it on.
+Keep reading for instructions on how to get started!

 > This integration is currently in technical preview.

-## Codeless Monitoring from Application Insights
+## Auto-instrumentation from Azure Monitor application insights

 Azure Monitor application insights is a cloud native application monitoring service which enables customers to observe failures, bottlenecks, and usage patterns to improve application performance and reduce mean time to resolution (MTTR).
 With a few clicks, you can enable monitoring for your Node.js or Java apps, auto-collecting logs, metrics, and distributed traces, eliminating the need for including an SDK in your app.

 Enabling application insights for your Azure web app will auto-instrument your Java or Node.js application, and you will see the telemetry in Azure Portal *no code changes required!* Application insights will help you better understand and monitor your applications with features like...

 - [Application Map](https://docs.microsoft.com/azure/azure-monitor/app/app-map)
 - [Live Metrics](https://docs.microsoft.com/azure/azure-monitor/app/live-stream)